-Project Objectives
+2 Project Objectives

-The overall goal of this project is to get a clear understating on Hadoop map parallelism and how different parallel implementations of the same algorithm compare against each other.
-Students will conduct and analyze some scalability studies on various degrees of parallelism for K-Means.
+The overall goal of this project is to get a clear understanding on Hadoop map parallelism and how different parallel implementations of the same algorithm compare against each other.
+You will conduct and analyze some scalability studies on various degrees of parallelism for K-Means.
 The project will provide students with: (1) deep insights onto how parallelism affects performance in large-scale settings, and (2) a practical experience augmented with a methodology for solving clustering problems (and alike) on a distributed system using MapReduce.

-Implementation Guidelines
+3 Implementation Guidelines

-In this project, you will provide a MapReduce implementation for K-Means with two types of data sets, a data set of data points and a data set of DNA strands (same as in Project 3).
-Please use the datasets you generated in Project 3 to run and test your MapReduce K-means implementation.
-For a complete explanation of the K-Means algorithm, please refer to the write-up of Project 3.
+In this project, you will provide a MapReduce implementation for K-Means with two types of data sets; a data set of data points and a data set of DNA strands (as was done in P3).
+Please use the datasets you generated in P3 to run and test your MapReduce K-means implementation.
+For a complete explanation of the K-Means algorithm, please refer to the write-up of P3.

-For this project, use the 4-VM virtual cluster (which can be deemed as a private cloud) provided to you in project 3.
-We have already installed and tested Hadoop 0.20.2 for all of you.
+For this project, use the 4-VM virtual cluster (which can be deemed as a private cloud) provided to you in P3.
+We have already installed and tested Hadoop 0.20.2 for you.
 Hence, the clusters are ready to run your Hadoop MapReduce code.